Semiparametric Efficient Inference in Adaptive Experiments: Problem Setting and Fixed-Time Inference

 where $\sigma^2$ is the semiparametric lower bound of the asymptotic variance for regular estimators of $\theta_0$ under the policy $\pi(a \mid x)$, given by In particular, if we have $\pi = \pi^{\mathrm{AIPW}}$, then $\hat \theta_T^{\mathrm{A2IPW}}$ is semiparametric efficient. \end{theorem}

 Proof is provided in Appendix~\ref{appdx:mds_clt_proof}.
-Note that \cite{kato2021} assumed that $Y_t$ and $\hat{f}_t$ are uniformly bounded, that $\pi_t$ is uniformly bounded away from 0, and that $\hat{f}_t$ and $\pi_t$ converge pointwise.
-By contrast, we only assume that $Y_t$ has finite (conditional) variance; we only assume that $\hat{f}_t$ and $\pi_t$ converge in $\ell_2$ norm; and, by utilizing truncation, we avoid the assumption that the policies $\pi_t$ are uniformly bounded away from 0.
+Note that \cite{kato2021} assumed that $Y_t$ and $\hat{f}_t$ are uniformly bounded and that $\hat{f}_t$ and $\pi_t$ converge pointwise.
+By contrast, we only assume that $v(a,x)$ are uniformly bounded, that $\hat{f}_t$ and $\pi_t$ converge in $\ell_2$ norm, and that $\hat{f}_t$ and $\pi_t$ have uniformly bounded conditional variances. \cite{kato2021} also assumed that $\pi_t$ is uniformly bounded away from 0, whereas we only make this assumption on $\pi$, the stationary policy which $\pi_t$ converges to.
+By utilizing truncation, we can satisfy the assumption that the policies $\pi_t$ (at fixed times) are uniformly bounded.
+However, truncation is still relevant to relax convergence assumptions.
 Our proof uses a MDS central limit theorem given by \cite{dvoretzky1972}, which is used in a similar fashion by \cite{zhang2021}.
 This form of a MDS central limit theorem states conditions based on the second moment of $z_t$ \emph{conditional} on $\Omega_{t-1}$, and lends itself directly to weakening pointwise convergence assumptions on $\hat{f}$ and $\pi_t$.